AdobeDocs/experience-cloud.en/help/landing-user-guides/home.md

 >[!NOTE]
 >
->For the best search experience while we’re migrating documentation content, we recommend navigating through the below product sections and conducting a search at the guide level
+>For the best search experience while we’re migrating documentation content, we recommend navigating through the below product sections and conducting a search at the guide level.

 <!--
 To see a preview of our documentation staged on Experience League, see [About Moving to Experience League](/help/landing-user-guides/experience-league-preview.md) (in-progress).